-Household is a broader term that includes additional people who, with the HAMC's permission, such as a live-in aides, foster children, and foster adults live in the assisted unit.
+Household is a broader term that includes additional people who, with the HAMC's permission, such as live-in aides, foster children, and foster adults live in the assisted unit.

 The "Household" includes all family members.
-A family may have a spouse or co- head but not both.
-The co-head is an individual in the household who is equally responsible for the lease with the head of household.
+A family may have a spouse or co-head but not both.
+The co-head is an individual in the household who is equally responsible for the lease as the head of the household.
 A co-head never qualifies as a dependent.
-The co-head must have legal capacity to enter into a lease.
+The co-head must have the legal capacity to enter into a lease.

-Head of Household
+5.3.2 Head of Household

-The family may designate any qualified adult family member as the head of household.
-The head of household must have the legal capacity to enter into a lease under state and local law.
+The family may designate any qualified adult family member as the head of the household.
+The head of a household must have the legal capacity to enter into a lease under state and local law.
 A minor who is emancipated under state law may be designated as head of household.